The Akagera River

 Choosing a Tour Operator

-For a seamless experience, book your visit through a trusted operator like Musana Tours and Travel, which specializes in tailored tours that highlight the best of Rwanda’s natural beauty.
+For a seamless experience, book your visit through a trusted operator like Musana Tours and Travel, which specializes in tailored tours that showcase Rwanda’s natural beauty.

 Why the Akagera River should be on your bucket list